sdmx-twg/sdmx-im/docs/technical_notes/13_ANNEX_Semantic_Versioning.md

 semantic version string.
 From that point onwards, you can enjoy the advantages of the new SDMX versioning features for all those artefacts that require appropriate versioning.

+**What happens to the `validFrom` and `validTo` properties for semantically-versioned artefacts?**

+The `validFrom` and `validTo` properties of versionable artefacts do not apply to semantically versioned artefacts as those are immutable and permanently valid.
+However, they can still be used for non-versioned artefacts.